Alexander-Hjelm/cheatsheets/azure-pipelines.md

 - **System.Debug**: Verbose logging.
 - **System.DefaultWorkingDirectory**: The local path on the agent where your source code files are downloaded.
 For example: c:\agent_work\1\s
 - **Agent.BuildDirectory**: The local path on the agent where all folders for a given build pipeline are created.
 This variable has the same value as Pipeline.Workspace.
 For example: /home/vsts/work/1
+- **Build.ArtifactStagingDirectory**: The local path on the agent where any artifacts are copied to before being pushed to their destination.

 More: https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml